A few examples of secondary water damage include:

 - Vinyl loosens from the floor

 We aren’t happy unless you are.
-We guarantee every one of our restoration
+We guarantee every one of our restorations!

 If the water damage your home is experiencing is plumbing or weather related, you should call AllStates Restoration immediately.
 We know the concern and stress that you’re feeling since these problems are in your home.
 Let us help.

 Our IICRC (Institute of Inspection, Cleaning and Restoration Certification)-certified technicians are available 24-hours-a-day, 7 days a week to take care of your water damage emergency.
 Our knowledgeable team will do more than just remove the excess water from your property.
-In addition they possess both the proper knowledge and equipment to dry out your home so it is completely returning to its safe, pre-loss condition.
+They possess both the proper knowledge and equipment to dry out your home so it completely returns to its safe, pre-loss condition.

 Free Consultation Evaluation and Estimate